Kennahh/tp/docs/DeveloperGuide.md

 ### Design Goals

-* Provide flexible management for task deadlines and priorities.
+- Provide flexible management for task deadlines and priorities.
-* Ensure robust validation and error handling for all user inputs.
+- Ensure robust validation and error handling for all user inputs.
-* Integrate naturally into the existing `Command`, `ActivityList`, and `Task` class structure.
+- Integrate naturally into the existing `Command`, `ActivityList`, and `Task` class structure.
-* Keep separation of concerns — UI handles messages, Commands handle logic, ActivityList stores state.

 ---